FixedEffects/FixedEffectModels.jl/README.md

-## Regressions with high dimensional categorical variables
+## high dimensional categorical variables

 When a regression model contains high dimensional categorical variables, the design matrix constructed in OLS can be too large to fit into memory.
 This package handles these situations.

 Denote the model `y = X β + D θ + e` where X is a matrix with few columns and D is the design matrix from categorical variables.
 Estimates for `β`, along with their standard errors, are obtained in two steps:

-1. `y, X`  are regressed on `D` by conjugate gradient least squares with Jacobi preconditioner.
+1. `y, X`  are regressed on `D` by conjugate gradient least squares (with Jacobi preconditioner).

 2. Estimates for the coefficients `β` (and their standard errors) are obtained by regressing the projected `y` on the projected `X` (Frisch Waugh-Lovell Theorem)